jason-nixon/codesys-3-5-style-guide/README.md

 ## Naming Variables

 Variables are to be named using camel case.
-For example, a boolean variable would be written as xThisVariable.
-The prefix x denotes from the above prefix guide that it is a boolean variable.
+For example, a boolean variable would be written as xThisBoolean.
+The prefix x denotes from the above prefix guide that this variable is type BOOL.

 ## Naming Constants

 Constants, unlike variables, are named using a capitalized snake case, with the exception of the prefix, which will be lower case.
 For example, a constant to convert radians to degrees would be named lrRADIANS_TO_DEGREES.
+The prefix lr denotes from the prefix guide that this constant is type LREAL.

 # Special Function Types